Are North Koreans soldiers fighting in Ukraine war? Here’s what we know

 What is the extent of North Korea's involvement?

-The US believes at least 3,000 North Korean troops are undergoing training at three military bases in eastern Russia, White House spokesperson John Kirby said on Wednesday.
+The US believes at least 3,000 North Korean troops are undergoing training at three military bases in eastern Russia, White House spokesperson John Kirby said last week.

 According to the White House, the US determined the North Korean soldiers were transported by ship in early-to-mid October from North Korea’s Wonsan region to the eastern Russian city of Vladivostok before being taken to three military training sites in eastern Russia, Mr Kirby said.